open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 propagation by using environment variables as carriers stems from a long open issue on the OpenTelemetry Specification repository, [issue #740][issue-740].
-This issue has been open for such a long time that multiple groups have gone forward in implementing their own solutions to the problem using `TRACE_PARENT` and `TRACESTATE` environment variables.
+This issue has been open for such a long time that multiple groups have gone forward in implementing their own solutions to the problem using `TRACEPARENT` and `TRACESTATE` environment variables.

 [Issue #740][issue-740] identifies several use cases of systems that do not